 - When people register as a team together, keep them together unless explicitly asked.
 For others, do what you need, but realize that the social aspect becomes important.

-- Some people don’t join with the right Zoom name.
+- Some people do not join with the right Zoom name.

 - Other co-hosts can browse the registration list and manually rename participants who didn’t name themselves correctly.